Blog/Company Registration

 This guide compares all four structures purely on tax rates, annual compliance burden, and practical cost.
 No legal jargon, no generic lists of "advantages and disadvantages."
 Just the numbers.

 Looking for expert help with business structure comparison India, proprietorship vs LLP vs private limited, company registration services?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Tax Rates at a Glance (FY 2026-27)